victorglt/pima_indians_neural_net/README.md

 # Keras classifier on the [Pima Indians Dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database)

-Neural network for diabetes disease classification,
+Neural network for diabetes disease classification.

 ## Training the classifier

 ```
 python keras_classifier.py --graph
 ```
-Model is saves as .h5 file in the current folder
+Model is saved as .h5 file in the current folder

 --graph option shows metric graphs at each K-Fold step (default 4)